Gopika-9266/project/README.md

 ## Result:
-Thus, a python program using OpenCV for following image manipulations is done successfully
+Thus, a python program using OpenCV for following image manipulations is done successfully.